mattcroat/joy-of-code/posts/blazing-fast-sveltekit-search/blazing-fast-sveltekit-search.md

 }
 ```

 The `tokenize` option sets how strict you want the search to be.
-By default it's set to `strict`, so if you want to match the word `foobar`, you would have to type the entire word, but using the `forward` option it would match if you type `fo`.
+You would have to type `foobar` to match the entire word because it's `strict` by default.
+Using the `forward` option typing `fo` would match `fo`obar.

 ## Creating The Search Function